Where every client matters.

 If a person from another country seeks to remain in the U.S. for an extended but not indefinite period, he or she must typically obtain a temporary visa.
 Numerous non-immigrant temporary visas allow people to lawfully remain in the U.S. for vacation, work, and other purposes.
 The type of temporary visa that is appropriate depends on the nature of the person's travel to the U.S. For example, F-1 visas are available for international students who wish to study in the U.S., while B-2 visas are available for tourists.
 There are several visas that people who wish to work in the U.S. can obtain as well.Contact a Trusted Immigration Attorney

 Immigration proceedings can be stressful, and an adverse ruling can permanently affect your legal status in the U.S. At the Law Office of Armand Jawanmardi, our attorneys represent parties in all types of immigration matters not only in Texas but also in other states.
-We can be contacted through our online form or at (713) 999-9115 to set up a confidential and free consultation to discuss your specific needs.
+We can be contacted through our online form or at (713) 999-9115 to set up a confidential consultation and discuss your specific needs.

 Houston immigration attorney Armand Jawanmardi is an attorney who has lived through and understands immigration issues on a personal and professional level.
 Born to an immigrant father, Armand has seen first-hand the difficulties a person can have adjusting and creating a new life in a foreign country.READ MORE